e271828e/Flight.jl/docs/notes/design/framework_spec.md

-blocking calls interruptible (`unblock!`, or timeouts) — a forgotten predicate check surfaces as `DeviceJoinTimeout` with the device's name, a stall as a stale [§10.2](#102-loop-scheduling-wait-primitive-yields-thread-budget) heartbeat (liveness timestamps ride *inside* the handle primitives, so the framework observes activity without owning the loop). **`should_close` dissolves**: a window ✕ or peer EOT is the loop body returning; the wrapper's exit path releases the device's OS resources, marks it dead for the heartbeat and consults `should_abort` — claims and
+blocking calls interruptible (`unblock!`, or timeouts) — a forgotten predicate check surfaces as `DeviceJoinTimeout` with the device's name, a stall as a stale [§10.2](#102-loop-scheduling-wait-primitive-yields-thread-budget) heartbeat (liveness timestamps ride *inside* the handle primitives, which store them in the device's own diagnostic cell [§9.8](#98-diagnostics-and-liveness-the-per-writer-cell), so the framework observes activity without owning the loop). **`should_close` dissolves**: a window ✕ or peer EOT is the loop body returning; the wrapper's exit path releases the device's OS resources, marks it dead for the heartbeat and consults `should_abort` — claims and